 - Image Override: this indicates whether the container image with the same name in the target instance is overwritten.
 We recommend that you do not overwrite images with the same name.

-- Click OK to create the synchronization rule.
+- Click Confirm to create the synchronization rule.

 Managing synchronization rules